-A 14-bed specialist unit (including a 1-bed Transitional flat) for adult males with Huntington’s disease (HD).
+A 14-bed specialist unit (including a 1-bed Transitional flat) for adult males with complex dementia.

-Allitsen provides dedicated environments to support the cognitive, physical and behavioural management of active patients with Huntington’s disease (including those with a forensic history), and caring support for patients at end of life stages of the disease.
+Allitsen provides dedicated environments to support the cognitive, physical and behavioural management of active patients with complex dementia (including those with a forensic history), and caring support for patients at end of life stages of the disease.

 We care for informal and detained adult and older-adult males with: